 Depending on the development of the technical picking methods, serial picking has the following advantages as a procedure:

 - Simple system introduction

 - Expansion options (conveyor technology, Pick-to-Light, Voice Picking, Pick-by-Point®, etc.)

 - Complex volume calculation required

 - If without conveyor technology: loss of time due to distribution time

 Serial picking is simple and is often used with conveyor technology and other picking methods, such as Pick-to-Light, Voice Picking, Pick-by-Point®.
-Depending on the size of the warehouse, MDE can be used first and only then the other techniques (Pick-by-Watch, Pick-by-Tablet).
-The relatively long order cycle time (man to goods) is rarely a problem.
+Depending on the size of the warehouse, MDE can be used first and then the other techniques (Pick-by-Watch, Pick-by-Tablet).
+The relatively long order throughput time (man to goods) is rarely a problem.
 Serial picking is optimal for small to medium-sized warehouses.

-Comparable picking methods
+Comparable picking processes